NomicFoundation/hardhat-website/src/content/plugin-development/explanation/lifecycle.md

 The order of the plugins is important because it determines how Task Actions of overridden tasks are run, and the order in which Hook Handlers of Chained Hooks are executed.

-### Config Hooks are run
+#### Config Hooks are run

 Later in the initialization process, Hardhat runs the different Hook Handlers in the `config` category.
-These follow the process explained in [Hook Handler's lifecycle](#hook-handlers-lifecycle).
+These follow the process explained in [Hook Handlers' lifecycle](#hook-handlers-lifecycle).

-The only difference with config Hook Handlers is that they don't have access to the Hook Context, as they are executed before it's created.
+The only difference with config Hook Handlers is that they don't have access to the Hook Context, as they're executed before it's created.

 To learn more about this process, read the [Config System explanation](./config.md).

-### Global Options resolution
+#### Global Options resolution

 Each plugin can define an array of Global Option definitions.
-They are resolved so that their names don't clash with one another.
+They're resolved so that their names don't clash with one another.

-Then, their values are read from either the command line arguments or the environment variables.
+Then, their values are read from the command line arguments or the environment variables.

-### Tasks definitions resolution
+#### Tasks definitions resolution

 Finally, Hardhat resolves the Tasks definitions by combining all the `tasks` arrays from each plugin into a single list.
 It then iterates through this list to create the `hre.tasks` object.